(back)

 I turned 43 years old on March 4, 2018.
 I love putting together retrospectives as it’s a good way to focus on perspective over time.

-That excitement was short-lived though as we failed to raise money by our own self-imposed deadline.
-We agreed to put the business on hold shortly after, and eventually decided to shut it down.
+That excitement was short-lived, though, as we failed to raise money by our own self-imposed deadline.
+We agreed to put the business on hold shortly after, and eventually decided to shutter it.
 I wrote a post about the experience, but still frustrated by the sequence of events.
-I wanted to keep building the company, but we didn’t have enough capital to do it the right way.
-A lot of good lessons learned, but I’ll just say I’m thankful that I was able to recognize things weren’t working and made the decision to call it.
-Thanks to everyone who supported us on our brief, but fun journey.
+I wanted to keep building the company, but we didn’t have enough capital to do it right.
+A lot of good lessons learned, but I’ll just say I’m thankful we recognized things weren’t working and decided to call it.
+Thanks to everyone who supported us on our brief but fun journey.

 In April, we visited the good land of Colorado to ski in Breckenridge and spend time with friends in Boulder.
 Oh, how we love Colorado!
 Here’s a picture we took outside of Colorado College after attending an interactive demonstration called Raptors of the Rockies:

-On May 21st, I rode in the GFNY with friends Matt, Jordan, and Dana.
-GFNY is a cycling championship with 15 rides across the world - the New York ride departs at base of the George Washington Bridge, traverses north through New Jersey along the Hudson River, and then back again.
+In May, I rode in GFNY with friends Matt, Jordan, and Dana.
+GFNY is a cycling championship with 15 rides across the world - the New York ride departs at the base of the George Washington Bridge, traverses north through New Jersey along the Hudson River, and then back again.
 While I enjoyed the ride, my favorite part of the trip was hanging out with these friends in New York City - riding bikes, looking for good coffee, and eating a lot.

 Jack River Dogs

 Caelin also played at McFetridge with the River Pups, a scrimmage league that feeds into the River Dogs.
-Evie also started skating too:
+Evie also started skating:

 Evie ADM

 I coached baseball in the spring and fall.
-This was my third season coaching and I continue to love it despite not playing it growing up.
-At some point these kids will expand beyond my capabilities, but they’re still young enough that me showing up with the right attitude (and drills taken from YouTube) is what matters.
+This was my third season coaching, and I still love it, even though I didn’t play it growing up.
+At some point, these kids will expand beyond my capabilities, but they’re still young enough that my showing up with the right attitude (and drills taken from YouTube) is what matters.
 Related, I love seeing all the kids I’ve coached around town.
-The phrase “Hey coach!” is always a wonderful head turner.
+The phrase “Hey, coach!” is always a wonderful head turner.

 In July, I joined ParkWhiz as CTO after several months of getting to know the team.
-If you think about how the world of transportation is changing over the next 5–10 years with autonomous vehicles coming online, you’ll understand what piqued my interest.
-I’m to build an API layer on top of the world of parking and push this industry forward in the same way that Uber and Lyft removed friction from the ride-hailing experience.
-Here I am four months in talking with Charlie Wojkowski about the release of our Alexa skill on NBC:
+If you think about how transportation is changing over the next 5–10 years, with autonomous vehicles coming online, you’ll understand what piqued my interest.
+I joined to build an API layer on top of the parking world and push this industry forward, much as Uber and Lyft removed friction from the ride-hailing experience.
+Here I am, four months in to the job, talking with Charlie Wojkowski about the release of our Alexa skill on NBC (“Alexa, ask ParkWhiz to find me parking”).
+What was so fantastic about this project was that I asked one of our summer interns to dig in and see what was possible.
+We demoed it to the company a few weeks later, and Amazon’s Alexa Fund subsequently invested in the company.

 FWIW, avoid crashing your bike the day before you’re scheduled to go on air.
 Charlie powdered me up a bit before the camera started rolling, but you’ll notice my head still appears banged up.

 In September, we drove to Iowa to attend a family reunion.
-We broke the trip up by staying one night at the Adventureland Resort (which I have fond memories from when I was a kid), and the next night at my father’s.
-On the way to my father’s place, we stopped in at the Des Moines farmers market (which was massive in scope and incredible).
+We broke up the trip by staying one night at the Adventureland Resort (which I have fond memories of from when I was a kid) and the next night at my father’s.
+On the way to my father’s place, we stopped at the Des Moines farmers’ market (massive in scope and incredible).
 Here’s a picture of my dad, his wife Donna, our kids, and a bunch of my nieces and nephews:

 In October, we returned to Iowa to see my younger brother get married.
 Here’s a photo from the big day: